trustedlogin/vendor/README.md

 - Enter container
     - `docker-compose run phpunit`
-- Composer install
-    - `composer install`
     - Test
         - `composer test:wordpress`
+- Run tests once
+  - `docker-compose run phpunit phpunit --config=phpunit-integration.xml`
 ### ngrok

 The WordPress site will also be on the internets at [https://trustedlogin.ngrok.io/](https://trustedlogin.ngrok.io/).
 This requires setting the variable `NGROK_AUTH_TOKEN` in the .env file.